 The best automotive sound deadening material is the Stinger Roadkill Expert, which uses a self-adhesive butyl rubber membrane with an aluminum outer layer.

 As great as sound deadening material is, it does have a lifespan.
-This is bad news for old cars as the materials will begin to gradually breakdown thus causing additional background noise.
+This is bad news for old cars as the materials begin to gradually breakdown thus causing extra background noise.

 Another benefit of installing sound deadening material into your car is for heat reduction.
 Some cars, trucks or SUV’s can become very uncomfortable due to the heat but installing some of the recommendations can reduce heat by up to 50%.

 Below is a list of the best automotive sound deadening material for cars that are designed to reduce background noise and improve audio quality.

 - 5. Kilmat Car Sound Deadening Material

 - Sound Deadening Material For Cars Buying Guide

 Stinger are a reputable brand that are known for their audio wiring, power inverters and their sound proofing.
 The Roadkill Expert series is a premium sound and vibration damping material that completely eliminates noise and rattles.